Lindsey Pelas Flaunts Voluptuous Chest In Polka-Dot Crop Top With Plunging Neckline

 "I love the way you work the camera.
 You are so beautiful Lindsey.
 Always.
 Bored or not," one fan commented.

-“Beautiful and Sexy.
-Great Shots,” wrote a second Instagram user, adding smiley face and flame emoji.
+"Beautiful and Sexy.
+Great Shots," wrote a second Instagram user, adding a smiley face and flame emoji.

 "You maybe bored sweetheart but you are looking amazingly beautiful as always," quipped a third follower.

-In the first picture, Lindsey’s legs were crossed.
+In the first picture, Lindsey's legs were crossed.
 She sat on the side of her hip, showing off the bare skin on the back of her thigh.
-She held one hand in her hair while looking at the lens in her hand.
+She held her right hand in her hair while looking at the lens in her other.
 The pose showed off the sexy curve of her hip as well as her flat abs.

 The second frame captured the popular influencer as she looked at the lens with a sultry expression on her face.
-She held the camera near her head while her other elbow rested on the arm of the chair.
+She held the camera near her head while her right elbow rested on the arm of the chair.

 The final photo was zoomed in a bit, and Lindsey gave the lens a flirty smile while she placed one finger to her cheek.
 The snap gave her online audience a good look at her massive cleavage.